-HVLP, LVLP or conventional spray gun?High volume low pressure (HVLP) guns allow a higher proportion of paint or coating to reach the target surface.
-Not only does this reduce the number of materials you're using (and wastage of materials), it also helps to prevent unnecessary over-spray.
-These types of guns are often used for architectural coatings, interior decor or furniture finishing.
-Low volume low pressure (LVLP) guns are practically identical to HVLP guns but are among the best and most efficient guns on the market.
-This is because they minimise paint wastage and operate at a lower pressure, using a lower volume of air than HVLP guns.
-This decreases the amount of air consumed whilst increasing the proportion of air that reaches your target surface.
-However, one disadvantage of LVLP guns is that they are normally more expensive than other types of spray gun.
+Low volume low pressure (LVLP) guns are practically identical to HVLP guns but are among the best and the most efficient guns on the market.
+This is because they minimise paint wastage and operate at a lower pressure, using a lower volume of air tan HVLP guns.
+This decreased the amout of air consumed whilst increasing the proportion of air that reaches your target surface.
+However, one disadvantage of LVLP guns is that they are normally more expensive than other types of spray guns.

 Guaranteed reply in 1 hour within business hours.